yurioliveira3/yurioliveira3/README.md

     💻 Low-level programming language;
     🎲 Data;

-I currently work as a database assistant:
+I currently work as a senior database analyst:
     💾 Data migration, sanitization and optimization;
     📈 Creation and optimization of processes;
     🤖 Script automation and review;